Bira/octopus-carnival/_drafts/wir-mm-4e-cambion.md

 from point A to point B. He wears mail and carries a flaming greatsword.

 The hellsword's basic attack is, well, the hell-sword which does physical damage and ongoing fire damage.
-When he charges he can make a greatsword attack against every enemy in range instead of a single one, and gains 5 temporary HP whenever he bloodies an enemy or reduces them to 0 HP.
+When he charges he can make a sword attack against every enemy in range, and gains 5 temporary HP whenever he bloodies an enemy or reduces them to 0 HP.

 The hellsword fights like a bowling ball, charging groups of enemies and then focusing on whoever is closer to being bloodied or taken out.